internxt/cli/README.md

 ```
 USAGE
-  $ internxt trash clear [--json] [-n] [-f]
+  $ internxt trash clear [--json] [-x] [-f]

 FLAGS
   -f, --force  It forces the trash to be emptied without confirmation.

 HELPER FLAGS
-  -n, --non-interactive  Prevents the CLI from being interactive.
+  -x, --non-interactive  Prevents the CLI from being interactive.
 When enabled, the CLI will not request input through
                          the console and will throw errors directly.

 GLOBAL FLAGS